uvaai/pdp/python/en/loops/index.md

 	        print("x now has the value ", x) x = x + 1

 The reason that the `for`-loop is more often used is that it is a bit more compact and also more easily readable.
 However this can only be done if you know beforehand how often the code needs to be executed.
 In other cases, like with user input, the only way to do it is to use a `while`-loop.

 ![embed](https://player.vimeo.com/video/287247106)

 ## Computing things using loops

-In the first example we only had a single instruction in the loop itself, 'print the value of `x` on the screen', but you could have multiple instructions for every value `x` takes.
+In the first example we only had a single instruction in the loop itself, 'print the value of `x` on the screen', but you could have multiple instructions for every value that `x` takes.

 ![embed](https://player.vimeo.com/video/287247088)

-In the next example we add the value of x to another variable that we have set to zero at the beginning of the program.
+In the next example we add the value of `x` to another variable that we have set to zero at the beginning of the program.
 At the end of the program this variable contains the sum of the values from 1 to 10.
 Once we have that, it is easy to get the sum of numbers from 1 to 712643 by changing just one line.

 As soon as all instructions have been executed for the highest value the variable `x` will get from the `range` function, the loop is 'finished' and the program continues with all instructions after the for-loop.
 In this case we have the program print the value of the sum of all numbers.
 Please pay close attention to the indentation/position of the last line.